 4 - Basenji

 The African Basenji has a smooth, thoroughly clean coat that is odor-free and only needs to be bathed occasionally.
 Even Basenjis are capable of cat-like grooming of their coats.
 They are frequently referred to as the "barkless dog," as they rarely bark in the traditional sense.
 They do not remain silent, though.
 Basenjis have the ability to whimper, whine, and yodel in unusual ways.
-Although they form strong relationships with their human families, this breed might be wary of strangers.
+Although they form strong relationships with their human families, this breed of dogs might be wary of strangers.

 5 - Australian Kelpie